News, photos and our micro-blog

 Read More

-System Architecture, NHS Estates Emma Ingham System Architecture, NHS Estates Emma Ingham
+System Architecture, NHS Estates, ALL Emma Ingham System Architecture, NHS Estates, ALL Emma Ingham

 Beyond capital: From buildings to system influence in NHS infrastructure (PART 2)